drs-az/Beam/README.md

 ## 🚀 How to Use

-1. Open `index.html` in a browser (mobile or desktop)
+1. Open `index.html` in a browser (mobile or desktop).
-2. Select **Encrypt** or **Decrypt**
+2. Select one of the actions from the dropdown:
+   - **Encrypt Text**
+   - **Decrypt Text**
+   - **Decrypt Text File**
+   - **Encrypt Image**
+   - **Decrypt QR**
-3. Enter your message or upload an image
+3. For encryption, enter your message or upload an image (ensure the image is **100kb or smaller**); for decryption, paste the encrypted string, upload an encrypted text file, or scan/upload a QR code image.
-4. Enter your passphrase
+4. Enter your passphrase.
-5. Click **Run** (or **Encrypt Image** if using a file)
+5. Click the corresponding action button:
+   - **Run** for text encryption/decryption
+   - **Encrypt Image** for image encryption
+   - **Decode QR** for QR code decryption
-6. Copy the result, download the QR code, or share via link
+6. Review the result: copy the output, download the QR code, or share via the generated link.
-7. To decrypt, paste the encrypted string or scan/upload a QR image, and enter the correct passphrase
+7. Use the **Reset** button to clear the form and start over.

-## 🖼️ File Encryption
+## 🖼️ File and Image Encryption

+- **Text File Decryption:** In addition to direct text input, you can upload an encrypted text file and have it decrypted automatically.
-- Upload an image (PNG, JPG, etc.)
-- HexaShift encrypts the file and includes its MIME type
-- When decrypted, the file automatically downloads in its original format
+- **Image Encryption:** Upload an image file (PNG, JPG, etc.) to encrypt.
+The app embeds the file’s MIME type to ensure that when decrypted, the file downloads in its original format.
-- Perfect for secure offline image sharing
+  - **File Size Limit:** Images must be **100kb or smaller**.
+If an image exceeds this size, an error message will be displayed in the result field.

 ## 🔗 URL-Based Sharing

 When encrypting text or files, you can generate a shareable link.
 Anyone with this link and the correct passphrase can decrypt the message.

-## ⚠️ Security Notes
+## ⚠️ Security & Connectivity Notes

-- All encryption is performed **client-side** — no internet required
-- **Your passphrase is never stored or transmitted**
+- All encryption is performed **client-side** — your passphrase is never stored or transmitted.
+- **Offline Functionality:** Although the encryption operations run entirely offline once the app is loaded, an internet connection is required for the initial loading of external JavaScript libraries.
+A future release will host these libraries locally, eliminating this dependency.
-- Choose a strong, unique passphrase to maximize security
+- Choose a strong, unique passphrase to maximize security.
-- This app **does not support forward secrecy** or digital signatures
+- The app **does not support forward secrecy** or digital signatures.
-- Designed for **anonymity and plausible deniability**, not compliance or audit logs
+- Designed for **anonymity and plausible deniability**, not for audit logs or compliance.

 ## 🧪 Use Cases

 - Private, secure one-off communications
 - Offline file exchanges (QR-to-QR or encrypted links)
-- Situations requiring total local control
+- Scenarios requiring total local control
 - Privacy-conscious users avoiding centralized platforms

 ---